40-Year-Old Pitcher – Free Agent

 Aaron Harang Contract Information:

-Signed a two-year, $12 million deal with the Dodgers in December of 2011.
+Signed a one-year, $5 million deal with Philadelphia in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Aaron Harang – simply subscribe now.